ssvlabs/ssv-dkg/README.md

 2. Upon receiving initiation message, the Operators check Initiator message signature and create their own DKG identity:

 - new DKG secrets created
-- if a new `init` message with ID [24]byte is received and at least 5 minutes have passed from the last init message with the same ID, the DKG instance is recreated
+- if a new `init` message with the same ID is received and `MaxInstanceTime` has passed from the last init message with that ID, the DKG instance is recreated
 - Exchange signed message containing the DKG identity is created
 - Operator replies to init message with the created Exchange message